mo4dawg/mo4dawg.github.io/_posts/2016-09-22-doing-better.md

 So I'm happy to be back on track. :)

-*September 27 Update: I ran 3 days in a row Satuday Sep 24 - Monday Sep 26.
-Monday was 10.7 miles and I'm happy to say I'm still doing well.
-Legs are fine!*
+*September 27 Update: I ran 3 days in a row Satuday Sep 24 - Monday Sep 26.  &nbsp;Monday was 10.7 miles and I'm happy to say I'm still doing well.  &nbsp;Legs are fine!*